-The recommendations of the German Corporate Governance Code Commission set up by the German government which were announced by the German Federal Ministry of Justice in the official section of the Federal Gazette (Bundesanzeiger), in the version of June 12, 2015, have been and are being complied with, except for the following recommendations:
+The recommendations of the German Corporate Governance Code Commission set up by the German government which were announced by the German Federal Ministry of Justice on April 24, 2017 in the official section of the Federal Gazette (Bundesanzeiger), in the version of February 7, 2017, have been and are being complied with, except for the following recommendations:

 Number 4.2.1 of the Code recommends that rules of procedure should regulate the activities of the Board of Managing Directors, including the allocation of duties among the individual board members.
 The Board of Managing Directors has adopted rules of procedure with the approval of the Supervisory Board.
 The allocation of duties among the individual board members, however, is carried out by the Board of Managing Directors outside the rules of procedure.
-This provides it with the requisite flexibility if changes are needed, thus ensuring an efficient division of responsibilities.
+This provides it with the requisite flexibility if changes are needed, thus ensuring an efficient division of responsibilities within the Board of Managing Directors.
 The Supervisory Board is informed of all changes and is thus included in the process.
 The rules of procedure for the Board of Managing Directors, and the areas of responsibility of the individual board members, are published on Commerzbank's website.